oriazadok/shell/README.md

 ## Oria Zadok & Yohanan Kling

 ## assumptions:
-##  1. we get the control flow (if else) like the shell so when navigating history we show the if command
+##  1. in case of reaching to control flow (if else) when navigating in history we decided to show the just the if part
+##      because its meaningless to start the command with fi

 ## script 1
 ### ./myshell